Differential Privacy Noise Budget Calculator

 b=Δfεq=10.01=100.

 This means each query result will have Laplace noise with scale 100 added.
-If your counts are typically on the order of a few thousand, this may be acceptable; if they are much smaller, you may find the noise too large and need to reconsider your budget or number of queries.
+If your counts are usually in the thousands, that may be acceptable for rough trend analysis; if the values are much smaller, the noise could overwhelm the answer and you may need to revisit the budget or reduce the query count.

 Now suppose you have already used 40 queries.
 Under the equal allocation assumption, you have consumed